MrWolfZ/simplux/recipes/react/testing-components/README.md

 Now we're ready to go.

-> The code snippets in this recipe use [enzyme](https://airbnb.io/enzyme/) for rendering and asserting our components.
-However, any other test renderer (e.g. [react-testing-library](https://github.com/testing-library/react-testing-library)) works just as well (in fact the [code sandbox](https://codesandbox.io/s/github/MrWolfZ/simplux/tree/master/recipes/react/testing-components) contains tests for both the mentioned renderers).

 In this recipe we are going to test a simple counter component.
 Let's start by creating a module for the counter as well as the `Counter` component (this is the same code as in [this recipe](../using-in-react-application#readme)).

 ```tsx